 Traffic information became more accurate after Google acquired the Waze app in 2013.
 Waze users feed information about accidents and traffic jams on their routes into the app, which Google can use to improve the navigation experience.

-You can create your own navigation app that crowdsources GPS data from users to generate a live traffic feed or include this feature in your transportation app.
+You can get a certain degree of customization and create your own navigation app that crowdsources GPS data from users to generate a live traffic feed or include this feature in your transportation app.

 The Trucker Path app, for example, facilitates improved productivity for all parties involved in freight transportation.
 Carriers can find out where their trucks are, shipping firms can move cargo, and both can get up-to-the-minute info about traffic conditions.
 The information that Trucker Path provides is crowdsourced and includes details on the nearest truck stops, rest areas, and weigh stations (with addresses), current weather conditions, directions, and map views.
 Trucker Path provides information about every highway patrol weigh station in the US.